Mamadf/dsd-extra_project/README.md

 - Verilog
 - Modelsim
 ## Implementation Details
 This elevator works based on time priority.
-But if we reach a floor that its request signal is on , we wait for a certain time.
+But if we reach a floor that its request signal is on , we wait for a certain time without checking its priority.
 This is an example that illustrates the explanation:

 ![Screenshot (625)](https://github.com/Mamadf/dsd-extra_project/assets/119750913/93137f22-8021-424d-90a9-4be26a543fe0)